espilioto/TFOI/README.md

 * My friend, Eddy Pasterino, for beta testing (usually against his will).

 ### Development

+This basically is a text parser that reads the game's log.
+It identifies certain events (like picking up an item) and presents them to the user, so that anyone can catch up with just a glance.

+> When the run finishes, it inserts the run's data into a database.
+> That data will be available to the user through various screens like:
+> * Run log
+> * Item-related data
+> * Boss-related data
+> * Character-related data
+^

+Soon™

 #### *Todos*
 * New run
   * Floor tracking
   * Curse tracking
   * Died to boss
   * Defeated boss marker
+  * !
+Database stuff !
   * Confirm effects of D4 / D100 / dice rooms (must play more :D)
 * Items
   * Past run stats